Although the damage to the piano in the picture above was

 •

-are no longer tunable due to
+There are some pianos that are no longer tunable due to

-age and conditions caused
+age and conditions caused by temperature and humidity

-humidity damage.
-A
+damage.
+A technician can

-the piano will be able to be
+tell you if the piano will be

-tuned.
-Two of the most
+able to be tuned.
+Two of the

-common issues are dryness
+most common issues are

-(affecting tuning stability)
+dryness (affecting tuning

-and corrosion (as shown in the photo).
+shown in the photo).

 •

-Is the piano close to concert pitch (A=440).
-If not, that
+Is the piano close to concert

-doesn't necessarily mean much other than it hasn't been
+much other than it hasn't

-pinblock has dried out.
+and the pinblock has dried out.

 •